buschmo/Lab-Simple-German-Corpus/README.md

 # Lab-Simple-German
 Repository for the lab module.

+## About
+The German language knows two versions of plain language: Einfach Sprache and [Leichte Sprache](https://leichte-sprache.de/), the latter being controlled by the _Netzwerk Leichte Sprache_.

 ## Tools/Libraries
 - [spacy.io](https://spacy.io/) python library for natural language processing supporting a plethora of languages, including [german](https://spacy.io/models/de)